 When my mom said I couldn’t leave the house after midnight on a school night, I’d go anyway.
 Several of my best friends were suicidal, and I would always come when they said they needed me—no matter what.
-Being there for them took priority over everything else in my life, not only because I loved them dearly and was fearful of losing them, but also because I found a formerly elusive sense of purpose in being a source of support.
-I idealized myself as some sort of guardian angel, and I distracted myself from my own inexplicable emptiness by attempting to help others with theirs.
+Being there for them took priority over everything else in my life, not only because I loved them dearly and was genuinely terrified of losing them, but also because I found a formerly elusive sense of purpose in being a source of support for them.
+I idealized myself as some sort of guardian angel, and I distracted myself from my own inexplicable feelings of emptiness and hopelessness by attempting to help others with theirs

-In the winter of junior year, when it seemed impossible for the situation to get any more dire, a friend I wasn’t even worried about took his life.
+In the winter of my junior year of high school, when it seemed impossible for the situation to get any more dire, a friend I wasn’t even worried about took his life.
 Like a detonated bomb, the announcement of his death sent shockwaves through the community, devastating friends and strangers alike.
-It was taxing to support my friends before his suicide, but the impossibly demanding aftershock of it felt like a fight for survival.
-Desperate to keep them safe, I sacrificed sleep and invested all of my energy into frequent late-night visits and long conversations, cards, texts, calls, and hugs.
+It was taxing to support my friends before his suicide, but the aftershock felt like a fight for survival.
+Death felt so close it was almost palpable; each day I woke up fear stricken that it would happen again and another life would be lost.
+Desperate to keep my friends safe, I sacrificed sleep and invested all of my energy into frequent late-night visits and long conversations, cards, texts, calls, and hugs.
 I was tormented by my friend’s death and completely drained of all vitality, but I was adamant that I was fine, even though I’d been struggling long before his death.
 My motto was “grind through,” and every remaining moment of junior year was focused on doing just that — surviving until the next day and dragging my friends along with me.
 We just had to make it to the weekend, to the next break, to summer; then, we could recover.

 Junior year finally ended, but things didn’t get better.
-I was crushed by the grief and exhaustion that ensued when I completely neglected self-care, and the sadness and doubt I’d always forcefully pushed away choked me into surrender.
+I was crushed by the exhaustion that ensued when I completely neglected self-care, and the sadness and grief I’d always forcefully pushed away choked me into surrender.
 When senior year rolled around, I could barely get out of bed.
-I was “sick” often, and the silence that followed my recurring absences convinced me that I only mattered to others when I was laughing and happy.
+I was “sick” often, and the silence that followed my recurring absences convinced me that I mattered to others only when I was laughing and happy.
 I was certain that everyone could see I was suffering but chose to avoid getting involved in my drama, and I doubted the sincerity of good-intentioned but vague offers to “talk about it.”
-After unimpressive initial experiences, I dismissed talk-therapy as a waste of money and time, and antidepressants as ineffective drugs that served only to nauseate me during math class.
+After unimpressive initial experiences, I dismissed talk therapy as a waste of money and time, and antidepressants as ineffective drugs that served only to nauseate me during math class.
 Though I was aware of the history of mental illness in my family, I attributed my constant sadness to an inability to cope with the shallowness and meaninglessness of life like “happy” people could.
 I felt abandoned by the people I loved and yet still obligated to stay alive for them, to keep living in pain because it was cruelly unfair to hurt them the way my friend hurt me.
-Each lonely day tested my self-control and eroded whatever hope I had that I would ever feel anything other than horribly depressed and utterly worthless.
-Eventually, willpower alone wasn’t strong enough to guarantee my safety while I grappled with my suicidal thoughts.
+Each lonely, empty day tested my self-control and eroded whatever hope I had that I would ever feel anything other than horribly depressed and utterly worthless.
+Eventually, willpower alone was not enough to guarantee safety while I grappled with my persistent suicidal thoughts.
 I realized how close I was to losing the battle one night and, lacking the courage to call someone I knew, called 911 to get help.

 I couldn’t help but feel guilty during my five-day stay in the psychiatric ward.
 I had so many friends who needed help more than I did, yet there I was, getting treatment for something I believed I had brought upon myself.
-To my surprise, the doctors treated me as they would any other sick patient, continually reminding me that depression was a medical illness and that this style of self-deprecating, invalidating thought was just a typical symptom.
+To my surprise and relief, the doctors treated me as they would any other sick patient, continually reminding me that depression was a medical illness and that this style of self-deprecating, invalidating thought was just a typical symptom.
 Their clinical approach helped me reconsider my sadness as stemming from circumstance and a chemical imbalance in my brain rather than my own inherent flaws and lack of optimism.
-Upon my discharge from the unit, the doctors recommended I do a partial-hospitalization program called La Selva, which held therapy groups for five hours a day, five days a week, for eight weeks.
-I resisted—I did not want to fall behind in school and college apps.
-But my family was insistent that I needed longer-term care after I left the hospital.
+Upon my discharge from the unit, the doctors recommended I do a partial-hospitalization program called La Selva, where I would attend therapy groups for five hours a day, five days a week, for eight weeks.
+I resisted; I did not want to fall behind in school and college apps.
+But my parents insisted that I needed longer-term care after I left the hospital.
 In order for things to get better, I had to put my health first and figure everything else out later.

 On the first day of second semester, I went to group therapy at La Selva instead of school.
-La Selva didn’t magically cure me, but watching my peers’ moods slowly improve each week allowed me to see firsthand that recovery was possible.
+La Selva didn’t magically cure me, but watching some of my peers’ moods slowly improve each week allowed me to see firsthand that recovery was possible.
 Because all of the patients were there for similar illnesses, I felt safe being my authentic self, whereas before I often felt the need to mask my sadness to avoid burdening others.
-Finally, I could relax and shift my attention fully onto my own issues instead of worrying about how I was affecting others.
-The other patients were deeply empathetic, and whenever I spoke they made me feel seen, understood, and cared for, even though we hardly knew each other.
-If at any point I didn’t feel comfortable to talk, I could listen, and hearing their stories and advice gave me words to express feelings I had experienced but had never been able to explain.
+Finally, I could relax and shift my attention fully onto my own issues instead of worrying about how my depression was affecting others.
+The patients were deeply empathetic, and whenever I spoke they made me feel seen, understood, and cared for, even though we hardly knew each other.
+Having the opportunity to talk through some of my painful experiences allowed me to begin to process them and heal from them.
+If at any point I didn’t feel comfortable to talk, I could listen, and hearing their stories gave me words to describe feelings I had experienced but had never been able to express.

-In therapy groups that examined mental illness through a more objective lens, I learned to be more mindful of what was going on in my overactive, obsessive mind in hopes that eventually I could better understand it.
-When I started to feel sad, I practiced acknowledging the emotion’s growing presence and then allowing myself to experience it, without scolding myself for its arrival or trying to suppress the feeling.
-Labeling the experience as “sad” allowed me to detach myself from the emotion, and then I waited patiently for it to leave.
-My emotion was not me: it was a foreign force that came and passed through me in periodic waves, and I just had to endure it diligently.
-Though my thoughts were me, I tried to be mindful of them, too, because they were often distorted by my depression.
-Therapists helped me recognize that when I recounted events, my mental filter magnified the negative aspects and discarded the positive ones.
-In order to change this deeply ingrained thinking pattern, I’d have to exert immense effort to constantly be aware of the way I thought, and then try to neutralize with rationality.
-It helped to realize that some of my most depressed thoughts were warped and illogical, but they were still there, and they still hurt.
-In hopes that my busy mind would calm and my mood would improve, my psychiatrist told me to keep questioning the reality of my thoughts and prescribed me a new medication to begin before I left the program and started school again.
+In other therapy groups, we examined mental illness through a slightly more analytical lens.
+In these, I learned to be more deliberately conscious of my emotions, and to accept them as real and valid as a way to cope with them and regulate them.
+When I felt myself start to get sad, I practiced acknowledging my sadness’s growing presence and then allowing myself to really experience that sadness, without scolding myself for its arrival, getting frustrated or panicky, or trying to suppress it.
+Labeling the experience as “sad,” as though I were an objective onlooker making a simple observation, allowed me to detach myself from the emotion and wait patiently for the heavy feelings to pass.
+My emotion was not me: it was a foreign force that came and went in periodic waves, and because judging myself harshly for feeling depressed did nothing but make me feel more depressed, sometimes, I just had to endure it diligently.
+These groups also helped me become more aware of my thinking, and to question the legitimacy of my negative thoughts so that I could recognize how they were often distorted by my depression; when I recounted events, I often did so with a mental filter that magnified the negative aspects of those events and completely disregarded the positive ones.
+To change this deeply ingrained habit, I’d have to exert immense effort to be constantly aware of the way I was thinking and then challenge my distressed, irrational thoughts with neutral ones based in reality.
+It did help to realize that some of my most depressing thoughts were warped and illogical, but even though I consciously knew that, they were still there, and they still hurt.
+In hopes that my busy mind would calm and my mood would improve, my psychiatrist prescribed me a new medication to begin before I left the program and started school again.

 Now, I feel much better than I felt pre-hospitalization, or even just a few months ago.
 Recovery is a long and difficult process; inevitably, I sometimes still wake up feeling hopeless and empty for some reason, and on these days I try to be extra kind to myself.
 But most days, I feel okay, and the number of days I feel good is increasing.
 I finally stopped putting my well-being on hold, and I’ve been more compassionate and patient with myself ever since I started to think of depression as a sickness instead of a fabrication.
 Rather than blame myself for the thoughts and feelings I cannot control, I blame depression for shaping them into what they are.
 I remember that emotions are temporary, and I practice letting the bad ones go and appreciating the good ones that come.

 This is me being vulnerable, because I didn’t know how to be vulnerable when I was at my worst.
-As with any process, there will undoubtedly be more roadblocks on my path to getting well; when I meet them, I must remember that despite how hopeless I may feel and how persuasively my mind tricks me into wanting death more than help, I need to trust in professionals to find the best care for me and my family and friends to love me even when I feel unlovable.
+As with any process, there will undoubtedly be more roadblocks on my path to getting well; when I meet them, I must remember that despite how hopeless I may feel and how persuasively my mind may trick me into wanting escape more than seeking help, I need to trust in professionals to find the best care for me and my family and friends to love me even when I feel and trick myself into believing no one does.
 I hope publishing this piece will inspire others to be vulnerable, too, and reach out to someone, whether to offer help or request it.